uriel1998/agaetr/README.md

 ## 9. Usage

 * (Optional) Call `rss_preprocessor.sh`.
-* `python agaetr_parse.py` to pull down new articles from feeds.
+* `agaetr_parse.py` to pull down new articles from feeds.
 * `agaetr_send.sh` to send *a* post to the activated social media services

-You will probably wish to add `agaetr_send.sh` to your crontab.
+Seriously, once everything is set up, that's it.
+You'll probably want to put these into cronjobs.

 ## 10. TODO

 * Create a requirements.txt for pip to simplify installation.
+* Better content warning system where series of words can trigger "uspol" for example
 * test INBOUND trakt.tv, deviant art
 * Wallabag in RSS seems to be broken, not sure why.
 * Archive of sent links?
-* Test CW creation from tags
 * Test CW without a global CW
-* Test install completely on clean machine to make sure I have it right, lol
 * Clean up documentation
 * Ensure that send exits cleanly if there's no articles !!
 * Ensure parser doesn't choke if there's a newline at the end of the posts.db file